wenjielin-michael/wenjielin-michael.github.io/_pages/projects.md

 Personal Projects
 ======
-* Intelligent Glove For Hyperhidrosis Patients [ongoing]
+* Intelligent Glove for Hyperhidrosis Patients [ongoing]

   (Please feel free to contact me if you are interested in this project.)

 Columbia University